mhammell-laboratory/TEtranscripts/README.rst

 Copying & distribution
 ======================

-TEtranscripts and TEcount are part of TEToolKit.
+TEtranscripts and TEcount are part of `TEToolkit suite <http://hammelllab.labsites.cshl.edu/software/>`_.

-TEToolKit is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+TEtranscripts is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.